frantisekfarka/ac21007_lab/lab06/README.md

-Note that almost all the parts of such a program have already been introduced either in lecture slides or in previos labs.
+Note that almost all the parts of such a program have already been introduced either in lecture slides or in previous labs.
 The only new part is cabal project file specification of an executable.
 In fact, it is quite similar to a specification of a library:
 ```